Getting Started

 First, add the following dependency to your build.sbt file:

-Creating a GraphQL API with Caliban is as simple as creating a case class.
-Indeed, the whole GraphQL schema will be derived from a case class structure (its fields and the other types it references), and the resolver is just an instance of that case class.
+Creating a GraphQL API with Caliban is as simple as creating a case class in Scala.
+Indeed, the whole GraphQL schema will be derived from a case class hierarchy (its fields and the other types it references), and the resolver is just an instance of that case class.

 Let's say we have a class Character and 2 functions: getCharacters and getCharacter: